 - Roanoke - Visit the historic town of Roanoke, the biggest city along the Blue Ridge Parkway Route and a wonderful base from which to explore the nearby natural surroundings.

 - Shenandoah National Park - The other end of the Blue Ridge Parkway Route, Shenandoah National Park consists of magnificent forests, beautiful walkways, waterfalls and picnic areas.
+You will need an Old Rag Day-Use Ticket if you are planning to visit the Old Rag Mountain.
+Please check the national park's website for details.

 - Hershey - Enjoy restaurants, Hersheypark and live music in this city that is also the home of the delicious Hershey's chocolate.